matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

-This fairly standard 10-activation list is a fairly standard gunline that swaps out a sniper strike team for [Imperial Royal Guards][], which gives Vader a nice surviability bump as well as a fun target for `New Ways to Motivate Them` (charging IRG with 3 move actions and tenacity is extremely fun).
+This fairly standard 10-activation list is a fairly standard gunline that swaps out a sniper strike team for [Imperial Royal Guards][], which gives Vader a nice survivability bump as well as a fun target for `New Ways to Motivate Them` (charging IRG with 3 move actions and tenacity is extremely fun).

 You can swap between upgrades and core units, or even experiment with including